urbit/urbit.org-reloaded/content/community/grants-and-bounties/udon-syntax-highlighter.md

 #### Contribution Guidelines

 * Your submission should come in the form of a single JavaScript file.
 Email the submission to grants@urbit.org

+## Milestones

+### The highlighter is complete
+1 stars
+The highlighter has been finished and tested, and the language-mode file is finished.